fairbanksm/PS-ActiveADUsers/README.md

 # PS-ActiveADUsers
-Powershell script to list enabled AD users with last logon date and export to csv.
+This powershell script will list enabled AD users with the properties:
+* Name
+* Last Logon Date
+* Account Expiration Date (if any)
+* Account creation date

+Data will be exported to a .csv file.